Keywords

 One year after the index surgery in 2016, she underwent cholecystectomy for de novo cholecystolithiasis.
 On the 6th POD, purulent left subphrenic collection was diagnosed after she experienced left upper quadrant pain and fever.
 Percutaneous drainage was warranted with a good response.

 In 2017, she reported cough with recurrent bronchopneumonia.
+Her weight loss was stable and had a BMI of 22 kg/mm2.
 Given her worsening condition, a CT scan was ordered.
 It revealed a left subphrenic collection, atelectasis of the left lower pulmonary base, and a fistulous tract between the gastric remnant and the ronchial tree.
-On EGOD, a large fistula measuring 10 mm was discovered in the cardia.
+On EGD, a large fistula measuring 10 mm was discovered in the cardia.
+Our patient had persistent stable respiratory status.
 The multidisciplinary decision was to stent the fistulous tract, which failed three weeks after prosthesis 3 weeks later.

 Surgery was then performed.
-After pneumoperitoneum was established using Hasson technique, dense adhesions between the gastric tube, the left hepatic lobe, and the left diaphragm were freed.
-Peri-fistular fibrosclerosis made the dissection taught and hemorrhagic (Figure 1).
+After pneumoperitoneum was established using Hasson technique, dense adhesions between the gastric tube, the left hepatic lobe, and the left diaphragm were freed; using scissors to avoid energy related injuries.
+Peri-fistular fibrosclerosis made the dissection taut and hemorrhagic (Figure 1).
+There was a fistulous tract on the anterior aspect of the gastric pouch measuring 1 cm in diameter with hardened edges.
 To achieve tension-free fistula-jejunal anastomosis, the intra thoracic esophagus was freed (Figures 2 and 3).
-A jejunal loop, 60 cm from the ligament of Treitz, was raised and anastomosed manually with a running 4-0 vicryl thread (Figures 4 and 5).
+A jejunal loop, 60 cm from the ligament of Treitz, was raised and anastomosed manually in a termino-lateral fashion; with a running 4-0 vicryl thread (Figures 4 and 5).
 Surgical intervention was completed by drainage of the hiatal orifice.
 Our patient was discharged on the 10th POD and has remained well since then.
-The patient did not report dysphagia or cough.
+Five years later, the patient did not report dysphagia or cough, and had a stable BMI.

 Gastrothoracic fistulas are serious complications that are relatively rarely described after bariatric surgery, for which there is no consensus on management.

 These have been described following sleeve gastrectomy or gastric bypass.
 A multicenter French cohort included 24 cases from 2007 to 2018, of which 21 underwent sleeve gastrectomy and 3 underwent gastric bypass.12 Sometimes, it is not the result of a gastric fistula, but rather the aftermath of inappropriate treatment of the latter.
-According to a review of 76 patients with intra thoracic gastric fistula, a history of gastric fistula was made in 57,5% of cases.13 And in 26,25% of the cases, patients were insufficiently treated for abdominal or mediastinal collection.13 Inappropriate stent size, position, stenting duration, and persistence of low-grade inflammation could explain the reported case.14 In fact, pus can eventually erode through the ipsilateral diaphragm, creating a pathological communication between the stomach, bronchial tree, or pleura, causing a gastro-bronchial or gastro-pleural fistula.15 Downstream stenosis should be considered as chronic fistulas that are related to increased intraluminal pressure in the newly sized stomach.16
+According to a review of 76 patients with intra thoracic gastric fistula, a history of gastric fistula was made in 57,5% of cases.13 And in 26,25% of the cases, patients were insufficiently treated for abdominal or mediastinal collection.13 Inappropriate stent size, position, stenting duration, and persistence of low-grade inflammation could explain the reported case.14 The development of the broncho-gastric fistula in our case can be understood as a sequential process in which an early proximal staple-line leak gave rise to a persistent subphrenic collection.
+Over time, this collection evolved into a true abscess whose inflammatory and enzymatic activity caused progressive damage to adjacent tissues.
+The diaphragm, lying directly above the infected cavity, became exposed to continuous inflammation, local sepsis and ischemic stress, ultimately leading to its erosion and to the creation of a trans-diaphragmatic tract that extended toward the bronchial tree, establishing a broncho-gastric communication.
+This mechanism may be further exacerbated when a distal sleeve stenosis or functional obstruction is present, as increased intraluminal pressure promotes ongoing leakage, prevents adequate healing of the staple line, and sustains the subphrenic suppuration, thereby accelerating the erosion process and facilitating fistula formation.
+In fact, pus can eventually erode through the ipsilateral diaphragm, creating a pathological communication between the stomach, bronchial tree, or pleura, causing a gastro-bronchial or gastro-pleural fistula.15 Downstream stenosis should be considered as chronic fistulas that are related to increased intraluminal pressure in the newly sized stomach.16

 The presentation is usually insidious.
 In a systematic review of 26 studies, respiratory symptoms were the most reported signs, with pneumonia taking the lead, next to subphrenic collections.17 This is always a consequence of an anterior fistula.12 A French study of 11 OGF cases concluded that in the majority of cases, the fistulous tract rises at the proximal end of the suture line.18

 Bariatric surgical procedures are constantly evolving with the increased necessity of radical treatment for obesity.
 Laparoscopic sleeve gastrectomy is the most commonly performed surgery, owing to its reproducibility and safety.
 However, this can lead to serious adverse events (AEs).
 It is crucial for surgeons to be aware of common and rare postoperative complications.
-The onset of gastrobronchiolitis fistula is challenging.
+The onset of GBF is challenging.
+Surgeons should trace patients postoperatively because their occurrence is subtle.
+Persistent or otherwise unexplained respiratory symptoms after SG should raise early suspicion for a GBF and prompt appropriate imaging.
+Chronic subphrenic sepsis, even when initially subtle, has the potential to erode the diaphragm and facilitate fistulization into the thoracic cavity, underscoring the need for timely drainage and source control.
 The treatment incorporates both endoscopic and surgical methods.
-Surgeons should trace patients postoperatively because their occurrence is subtle.
 Closure of the fistulous tract is possible because of the different strategies available.
 The choice of salvage plan should be tailored to the patient’s condition and the center’s expertise.
+A clear pivot point must also be established between prolonged endoscopic therapy and escalation to surgical rescue, particularly when sepsis persists, a mature fistulous tract becomes evident, or distal sleeve stenosis prevents durable healing.
+In such situations, fistulo-jejunostomy offers a rational and effective surgical option, as it diverts gastric flow away from the fistula, excludes the diseased segment, and enables definitive control of both the leak and the associated sepsis.

 Written informed consent for publication of their clinical details and clinical images was obtained from the patient.